BardicDefense/purple-hack/lore.md

 **868**: Vimara Peres repopulates and fortifies the areas surrounding Porto, founding the County of Portucale, later known as the County of Portugal.

-**874**: Wiskin chieftain Ingólfr Arnarson settles Garðarshólm, founding the now-city of Þingvellir.
+**874**: Wiskin chieftain Ingólfr Arnarson settles Garðarshólm, founding Þingvellir.

 **877**: Order of Priscians is founded in Archontos.